alperkan1/Dublin-Airport-Plane-Spotters/README.md

 </details>

 ### ii.
 The Landing Page
-- the landing page will have a photo of Dublin Airport.
+- The landing page has a photo of Dublin Airport.
 With Text overlay of Dublin Airport Plane Spotters.
-- This section is to communicate what the site is for with an inspirational image of an aircraft in Dublin Airport.
+- This section is to communicate what the site is for, with an inspirational image of an aircraft in Dublin Airport.

 <details><summary>The Landing Page</summary>
 <img src="documents/pageimages/ladingpage.JPG">
 </details>

 ### iii.
 Community Information
-- This section will include why the person should join the site what benefits they will receive from joining the site.
+- This section includes the benefits of joining the site and what they will receive from joining the site.
-- The user will become a part of a community of likeminded people.
+- The user will become a part of a community of like-minded people.
-- The site should encourage people to go plane spotting together.
-And be a part of a larger group.
+- The site should encourage people to go plane spotting together and be part of a larger group.
-- What the advantages will be visiting the site.

 <details><summary>Community Information</summary>
 <img src="documents/pageimages/middle.JPG">